 Toppping out was completed in 1882 and the asylum received its first occupants in December of the following year.

 Despite this extensive investment the institution was to remain in the possession of Surrey for only six years.
 The local government act incorporated the creation of a new administrative authority for London as well as replacing the existing systems elsewhere with county councils.
 Therefore, extensive, urbanised areas previously within Surrey, were transferred to the London County Council (LCC) and the remaining largely rural population was to be served by Brookwood alone.
 Wandsworth asylum was passed to the much reduced Middlesex County and Cane Hill was signed over to the LCC.
 Inmates originating from the area transferred between the two counties remained at Cane Hill, whilst others remained under contract such as those of the newly formed Croydon County Borough until they developed their own premises in Chelsham.
-Thereafter, the asylum remained remote from the population it was intended to serve.
-Transport links improved locally, with both local railway stations reflecting the proximity of Cane Hill within the naming, for the convenience of visitors to the asylum.
-A new express railway line was constructed in a cutting through the grounds to the south east of the site, although until the 1950’s this was covered over at the insistance of the asylum.

 The LCC were keen to bring Cane Hill into line, in terms of capacity, with the asylums now under it’s control or being developed.
 Once again, Charles Howell was to provide the designs which would approximately double the capacity of the building.
-The previous intentions for expanding the male side of the institution were abandoned and the space was used to accomodate two, three storey blocks and a two storey block, all intended for male chronic cases.
+The previous intentions for expanding the male side of the institution were abandoned and the space was used to accommodate two, three storey blocks and a two storey block, all intended for male chronic cases.
 On the female side, another two, three storey blocks and two, two storey blocks were added for female chronic cases and those working in the laundry.
 The largest blocks were similar in design to those constructed for the expansion of the Banstead asylum and each floor comprised of two large rooms (serving as day rooms on the ground floor and dormitories on the upper floors), linked by a gallery with single rooms on the north elevation only, and enabled each block some versatility for the type of patient that could be accommodated.
-Externally, yellow brick, red brick dressing and slate roofing were again used, providing continuity witth the existing buildings and round headed sash and bay windows were incorporated.
+Externally, yellow brick, red brick dressing and slate roofing were again used, providing continuity within the existing buildings and round headed sash and bay windows were incorporated.

 A further block projecting to the north, provided accomodation for female nursing staff.